Photo Eric Somers

 She composes electroacoustic works, and writes news articles about food/music/life, when time allows.
 Her compositions have been performed on various series and festivals, including Birmingham New Music Festival, Circuit Bridges, Composers Concordance, COMPOSERSFest XIII, Composers Voice, JUMP, La Cupula Galeria de Arte Livestream Series, Music With a View, NWEAMO, Soft Series, Sonic Circuits Festival, Sound of Silent Film Festival, and Sound Traffic, and at venues such as the Austrian Cultural Forum NYC, Bohemian National Hall, Institut Finlandais in Paris, and the National Opera Center.
 As a composer, she has collaborated with artist Cecilia Mandrile, and with chef Kurt Gutenbrunner.

 Lynn is on the faculties of the Dwight School, Greenwich House Music School and the Town School in NYC, and serves as a violin coach for the Norwalk Youth Symphony in CT.
-She is the recipient of grants from American-Scandinavian Foundation, Japan Foundation NY, the Lower Manhattan Cultural Council, New Music USA, New York Women Composers, Queens Council on the Arts, and the Leopold Schepp Foundation.
+She is the recipient of grants from American-Scandinavian Foundation, City Artists Corp, Japan Foundation NY, the Lower Manhattan Cultural Council, New Music USA, New York Foundation for the Arts, New York Women Composers, NYC Department of Cultural Affairs, NYC Mayor's Office of Media and Entertainment, Queens Council on the Arts, Queens Theatre, the Leopold Schepp Foundation, and the Hilda Mesta WIllis Fund.
 In 2018, she became a board member of New York Women Composers.

 Ladies First (concert series): http://ladiesfirstnyc.wixsite.com/ladiesfirstnyc